bradleypuckett/Comptool-MPLS-IP/README.md

 Plans for future work:

-  *Create a framework for comparing the speed and collision rate of various hash functions *Write a custom hash table utilizing the jenkins hash function *Implement other space-efficient IP lookup algos and compare to radix trie
+  * Create a framework for comparing the speed and collision rate of various hash functions
+  * Write a custom hash table utilizing the jenkins hash function
+  * Implement other space-efficient IP lookup algos and compare to radix tree